gustavojardim/wasm-object-detection/README.md

 ## Deployment

 - See `DEPLOYMENT.md` for Kubernetes and OCI image deployment instructions.
+- See `KUBERNETES_SETUP.md` to install K3s agents on worker machines and join them to an existing cluster.
 - Use `push-to-registry.sh` to package and push the WASM app and model.

 ## Troubleshooting